What is the main source of law authorising this entity form?

 (Governing) bodies

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-As a general proposition, Chusik Hoesa may enter into international restructuring by means of asset acquisitions or equity acquisitions and enjoy the full effect thereof by the operation of law and/or under individual agreement governing such international restructuring.
-Notwithstanding, there are certain limits on shareholding ratio or share acquisition under the relevant laws; for instance, foreign ownership of company engaging in telecommunication, broadcasting, newspaper publishing, banking, marine, aviation, agriculture and natural resources businesses are restricted to a percentage ceiling or subject to regulatory approval.
+As a general proposition, a Chusik Hoesa may enter into international transactions and restructuring (collectively, “International Transaction”) by means of asset or equity acquisitions and enjoy the full effect thereof by the operation of law and/or under individual agreements governing such International Transaction.
+Notwithstanding this, there are certain limits on shareholding ratio or share acquisition under the relevant laws; for instance, foreign ownership of companies engaging in telecommunication, broadcasting, newspaper publishing, banking, marine, aviation, agriculture and natural resources businesses are restricted to a percentage ceiling or subject to regulatory approval.
+Separately, a merger (i.e. joining together of two (2) or more companies into one (1) entity without ceasing to exist) between legal entities established in Korea and another jurisdiction is not allowed.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Yes.
-In fact, Chusik Hoesa is the only corporate form that can be listed on the public exchange.
+In fact, a Chusik Hoesa is the only corporate form that can be listed on the public exchange.

 Can this type of entity be used for a non-profit or charitable organization?